IRS 2025 Cost-of-Living Adjustment & Retirement Contributions

 Adjustments were also made regarding various limits for individual retirement accounts (IRAs) and contribution tax credits.

-IRA Contributions: Traditional IRA and Roth IRA contributions increase from $6,500 to $7,000, with an additional $1,000 allowed for individuals aged 50 or over.
+IRA Contributions: Traditional IRA and Roth IRA contributions stayed the same at $7,000, with an additional $1,000 allowed for individuals aged 50 or over.

 Other Roth IRA Adjustments: The adjusted gross income phase-out ranges for Roth IRA contributions will increase for married couples filing jointly, singles, and heads of household (HOH).